mxdgroup/sydneychiropractorcbd.com.au/astro/src/content/blog/managing-emotional-stress.md

 - Resorting to substance abuse for support.
 - Trouble concentrating on daily tasks.

-## HOW TO MANAGE EMOTIONAL STRESS:There are multiple techniques to relieve the symptoms of emotional stress.
+## HOW TO MANAGE EMOTIONAL STRESS:

+There are multiple techniques to relieve the symptoms of emotional stress.
 Some of the methods you can incorporate into your life to help yourself are below:

 - Start reading a book and take out some time for yourself.
 Give yourself a break from reality.
 - Start doing calming exercises even for 15 minutes to harmonise your mind and body, and stabilise your emotional state.